SquareGPS/navixy-api/docs/backend-api/resources/commons/api-keys.md

 * you can delete the key at any time if there is a suspicion of compromise,
 * you can create a separate key for each individual integration.

 !!! note "You can get an API key in user's web interface.
-This is the recommended way."
+This is the recommended way instead of user session hash."

 In one user's account, you can have up to 20 API keys intended for different external integrations.
 To distinguish keys from each other, you should give them meaningful names.